LOGO On the move...

 COTA Cycling

 Bike riding is a social and enjoyable activity that can be incorporated easily into day-to-day life.
 It is suitable for all levels of ability.
 People start riding for their health and fitness, and often keep riding for the great company and enjoyment that riding provides.
+Bicycle riding is an appealing activity for seniors as it improves cardiovascular fitness while being low impact on the hips, knees and other joints.

 Who can cycle?